Have questions? We're here.

 Accommodation: Hotel Rio Serrano (or similar)

-The only way to visit this area is by sea, through a maze of fjords that ultimately leads to the entrance of Pío XI, named in honor of Pope Pius XI by Father Alberto de Agostini, an Italian missionary and explorer, who in 1931 was the first person to cross the Southern Ice Field.
+This afternoon, a maze of fjords ultimately leads you to the entrance of Pío XI, named in honor of Pope Pius XI by Father Alberto de Agostini, an Italian missionary and explorer, who in 1931 was the first person to cross the Southern Ice Field.
 Of the 48 glaciers in the Southern Ice Field, nearly all are retreating, except Pío XI.
-Scientists have not been able to explain exactly why it has advanced so far and so fast over the past number of years.
-In any case, Pío XI Glacier is an anomaly in a world where nearly all glaciers are retreating, and being able to see it up close is a privilege.
-You head to Puerto Eden on your journey northwards, navigating more challenging passages including Paso del Abismo, a very narrow and spectacular channel where you can continue to enjoy remarkable scenery.
+Scientists have not been able to explain exactly why it has advanced so far and so fast over the past 80 years.
+In any case, Pío XI Glacier is an anomaly in a world where nearly all glaciers are retreating and being able to see it up close is a privilege.
+Head to Puerto Eden on your journey northwards, navigating more challenging passages including Paso del Abismo, a very narrow and spectacular channel where you can continue to enjoy remarkable scenery.

-Located on the east coast of Wellington Island, inside Bernardo O'Higgins National Park, Puerto Eden is a tiny fishing village connected by intricate canals, imposing mountains, and icefields, and is considered one of Chile's most isolated inhabited places.
+Located on the east coast of Wellington Island, inside Bernardo O'Higgins National Park, Puerto Eden is a tiny fishing village connected by intricate canals, imposing mountains, icefields, and is considered one of Chile's most isolated inhabited places.
 The village is known for being the home to approximately 25 Kawésqar indigenous inhabitants – roughly 10% of the population of the village.
 The village is connected by beautiful timber boardwalks called ‘pasarelas’.
-Kawésqar is traditionally nomadic sea people and it comes as no surprise that the main economic activity is fishing - mussels being a local specialty.
-Known for their excellent craftsmanship for canoe-making and basketry, local handicrafts are also a specialty, and you’ll have ample opportunity to meet the locals and to purchase locally made handicrafts directly from them.
-You’ll enjoy exploring the picturesque boardwalks over the maze of canals, meeting the friendly locals, and soaking in the tranquil natural beauty of this isolated hamlet.
+Kawésqar are traditionally nomadic sea people and it comes as no surprise that the main economic activity is fishing - mussels being a local speciality.
+Known for their excellent craftsmanship for canoe-making and basketry, local handicrafts are also a speciality, and you can have ample opportunity to meet the locals and to purchase locally made handicrafts directly from them.
+Enjoy exploring the picturesque boardwalks over the maze of canals, meeting the friendly locals, and soaking in the tranquil natural beauty of this isolated hamlet.

 Day 12: Chilean Fjords

-Leaving Puerto Eden behind, you re-enter the channels for a few days navigating the way through Patagonia’s maze of fjords toward Chiloé.
-Your team of experts continue to deliver informative and entertaining presentations in the lecture theatre or, you may choose to enjoy a book from the library, stay active in the fitness center, or enjoy a massage in the wellness center.
+Leaving Puerto Eden behind, re-enter the channels for a few days navigating your way through Patagonia’s maze of fjords towards Chiloé.
+Your team of experts will continue to deliver informative and entertaining presentations in the lecture theater or, you may choose to enjoy a book from your library or stay active in the fitness center.

-Spend time on the decks to scan for whales, dolphins, and seabirds, while admiring the beautiful landscapes of the maze of channels and islands around.
+Spend time on the decks to scan for whales, dolphins and seabirds, while admiring the beautiful landscapes of the maze of channels and islands around.
 Sail along part of the 145 km / 90-mile long Moraleda Channel, which separates the mainland from the huge archipelagos of Chonos and Guaitecas.
-To the east, you see magnificent Andes peaks such as the Mentolat, Melimoyu, and Maca volcanoes.
-Scan the waters for the occasional presence of pods of killer whales that predate on the numerous South American sea lion colonies located along the coast and forested islands.
+To the east, you can see magnificent Andes peaks such as the Mentolat, Melimoyu and the Maca volcanoes.
+Scan the waters for the occasional presence of pods of killer whale that predate on the numerous South American sea lion colonies located along the coast and forested islands.

 Day 13: Corcovado Gulf, Tic Toc Bay